 Why do my Zapier Zaps keep breaking?

 Zapier Zaps commonly break due to API changes in connected apps, data mapping issues when source fields change, hitting the complexity ceiling with too many conditional paths, authentication token expiration, or reaching usage limits.
-The platform is designed for simple workflows, so complex multi-step processes are more prone to failures.
+Simple workflows can usually be repaired, but critical CRM, billing, intake, or follow-up workflows often need stronger monitoring and error handling.

 What's the best alternative to Zapier for complex workflows?